Learning Generics by extending the prometheus python client

 self.all_label_names: list = list(label_names) + list(self.default_labels.keys())

-self._parent_metric: _MetricsTypeT = None
+self._parent_metric: _MetricsTypeT = None # Parent metric instance

-# Provides the label functionality
+# Provides dynamic label functionality

 def labels(self, *labelargs, **labelkwargs) -> _MetricsTypeT: